LUCY SAGGERS | OF LIFE & LAND

 A solo exhibition by Yorkshire photographer Lucy Saggers

 Lotte Inch Gallery is proud to welcome Of Life & Land, a solo exhibition by Yorkshire based photographer Lucy Saggers.
-The exhibition will run from 18th May until 16th June with an opening reception with Lucy on Saturday 19th May.

 Of Life & Land is a captivating photographic exhibition chronicling life in the Yorkshire village of Ampleforth.
 Featuring residents, both young and old, going about their everyday lives and work, the photographs are raw, honest and exceptionally beautiful.
 The images make what many might consider the mundane, deeply moving and delightfully telling.
 Each of her photos tells a unique and timeless story, ‘Coconut Slice’ (pictured) shows Ampleforth resident, Betty Fox serving villagers at her annual coffee morning in aid of St Hilda’s church and her friend Penelope exclaiming “oh my favourite”.
 It is the way in which Lucy captures the delight in this simple moment which make her photographs so exceptional.